yulanggong/Wordz-Solver/README.md

 Wordz Solver
 ------------

-A solver for word game WordzUp and wordoid.
+A solver for word game BOGGLE, WordzUp and wordoid.